 - LAR 201: Introduction to Studies Across the Disciplines

-The following Humanities concentrations are available to fully online students:
+The following Humanities and Social Science concentrations are available to fully online students (choose two):

-Note: Many concentration courses have prerequisite courses.
+Please note that many concentration courses have prerequisites.
 It is the student’s responsibility to complete these courses.
 It is strongly recommended that you take courses in the listed sequence.

 Total credits for the major: 36

-Please note that the Liberal Arts degree completion program is designed as a fully online program and the following course schedule enables a student to complete the LAR major requirements in two years if desired.
-When available, classroom courses offered at our Dartmouth, Fall River or Cape Cod campuses may be substituted for the same online course.
+Please note that the Liberal Arts degree program is designed as a fully online program and enables a student to complete the LAR major requirements in two years if desired.
+When available, classroom courses offered at our Dartmouth or Cape Cod campuses may be substituted for the same online course.

 The Liberal Arts degree aims to have students: